shimpe/expremigen/README.md

 The following example shows off some of the possibilities for creating a phrase using tweened animations.

 The examples folder has more things to examine.
+The tests folder has unit tests for a substantial part of the library.

 ```python
 from expremigen.io.constants import PhraseProperty as PP